January 5, 2022

-We are honored to announce the 2022 co-chairs for the symposium, Corinne Antignac, MD, PhD, Stéphanie Cherqui, PhD, and Julie Ingelfinger, MD.
-We thank them for their leadership and dedication to the cystinosis community.
+We thank the 2022 Symposium Co-Chairs, Corinne Antignac, MD, PhD, Stéphanie Cherqui, PhD, and Julie Ingelfinger, MD, for their leadership and dedication to the cystinosis community.

 Seventh CRF International Research Symposium